 Predation on Galaxias species by introduced salmonids has been implicated in the decline of Galaxias species throughout Australia, including other members of the mountain galaxias complex (Tilzey 1976; Wager & Jackson 1993; Cadwallader 1996; Lintermans 2000; McDowall 2006; Lintermans 2013; Lintermans et al. 2020).
-The distributions of Galaxias species and salmonids are usually mutually exclusive (e.g. Tilzey 1976; Lintermans 2000) and the role of salmonids in the fragmentation of Galaxias subpopulations has been well documented in Australia (Lintermans 2000; Raadik & Kuiter 2002; Green 2008).
+The distribution of Galaxias species and salmonids are usually mutually exclusive (e.g. Tilzey 1976; Lintermans 2000), suggesting that Galaxias species have been eliminated by salmonid predation.
+Indeed, the role of salmonids in the fragmentation of Galaxias subpopulations has been well documented in Australia (Lintermans 2000; Raadik & Kuiter 2002; Green 2008).